juju/docs/src/en/developer-actions.md

 status: failed
 ```

----

-## Params Transformation
+## Params transformation

-This section specifies the transformation from `params` to JSON-Schema.
+This section covers the transformation from `params` to JSON-Schema.
 This is
-meant as a clarifying aid to creating more complex schemas and should not be
+meant as an aid to creating more complex schemas and should not be necessary
-necessary for most Actions.
-If that is what the reader seeks, read on!

-The `params` key of an action in `actions.yaml` defines a YAML map which is
+for most actions.

-transformed to JSON-Schema as follows:
+The transformation to JSON-Schema is as follows:

 ```yaml
 # actions.yaml